 - Frontier: No data caps on any plan.
 Truly unlimited data.

 - AT&T: No data caps on fiber plans.
-(AT&T’s DSL and fixed wireless plans do have caps, but fiber is unlimited.)
+(AT&T's DSL and fixed wireless plans do have caps, but all fiber plans are unlimited.)

 Winner: Frontier.
 Frontier allows true bring-your-own-router without requiring their equipment to stay in the loop.
-AT&T’s gateway requirement is a minor inconvenience for users who prefer their own hardware.
+AT&T's gateway requirement (needed for authentication) is a minor inconvenience for users who prefer their own hardware.
+Frontier also scales the WiFi standard to the plan tier — the 5 Gbps and 7 Gbps plans include a WiFi 7 router, which is the latest standard.

 - Frontier: Free professional installation.
 Self-install available for homes with existing fiber.
 Typical timeline: 3–7 business days.
-See our Frontier installation guide.
+See our Frontier installation guide for a detailed walkthrough.

 - AT&T: Free professional installation.
 Self-install available for existing fiber homes.
 Typical timeline: 3–10 business days.

 Winner: Tie.
-Both offer free installation with similar timelines.
+Both offer free installation with similar timelines and processes.

-AT&T has a more extensive customer support infrastructure, including retail stores where you can get in-person help.
+AT&T has a more extensive customer support infrastructure, including over 2,200 retail stores where you can get in-person help.
 Frontier offers phone, chat, and app-based support but no retail locations.
+Frontier's customer satisfaction has been improving as it transitions from legacy copper to fiber, but AT&T still holds a clear advantage in this category.

 Winner: AT&T (for customer satisfaction scores and in-person support options).